iceniveth/iceniveth/README.md

 An e-commerce website that mostly sells wines.

-- Scrapes wine products from well-known sites using Playwright, then sell those products with additional price markup.
+- Scrapes wine products from well-known sites using Playwright, then sell those products with an additional price markup.
 - Built using Shopify, NextJS, Prisma, Postgresql, Redis & PayMongo.

 ##### CV